Team-Uniken/api.relid.uniken.com/source/index.md

 Hence, this routine can only be invoked if -

  * a previously invoked ```CheckUserStatus``` or ```CheckCredentials``` resulted in a <b>SUCCESS, &lt;eurelid&gt;</b>,
- * which was subsequently successfully unpacked by a call to the ```UnpackEndUserRelId```,
+ * which was subsequently successfully unpacked by a call to the ```UnpackEndUserRelID```,
- * after which, a 'SECONDARY' session was successfully created by the API-runtime using the unpacked UserRelId.
+ * after which, a 'SECONDARY' session was successfully created by the API-runtime using the unpacked UserRelID.

 ```c
 int